-Before joining Barnea Hadar was an associate with the litigation department in the New York office of Paul, Weiss, Rifkind, Wharton & Garrison and in major law firms in Tel-Aviv.
+Before joining Barnea, Hadar was an associate in the litigation department of the New York office of Paul, Weiss, Rifkind, Wharton & Garrison and in leading law firms in Tel Aviv.

 Columbia Law School, Harlan Fiske Stone Scholar, LL.M., magna cum laude, New York, 2016